19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ### Party Turn

 *(Default Rule)*
-When [Delving](), all actions are precious.
-The PCs should act together when in delving.
-One PC is designated as a caller by the group upon entering [Delving]().
+When [Delving](), time is precious.
+The PCs should act together when delving.
+One PC is designated as the *caller* by the group when [Delving]().
 The PCs talk amongst themselves to decide what [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) the party will take this [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
 Once they reach a decision, the caller relays this decision to the GM.
 The GM describes what happens and takes the [Dungeon Turn](#Dungeon%20Turn).

 #### Dungeon Turn

-The GM takes their turn also called the dungeon turn.
+The GM takes their turn, also called the dungeon turn.
 This happens at the end of each [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
 During it, the GM makes the appropriate number of [Delving Hazard Die](#Delving%20Hazard%20Die) rolls, updates any relevant parts of the environment, and adjusts any ongoing timers.

 ### Real Time Turn